My Story

 but my OCD made it difficult.

 For a long time I couldn’t look people in the eye.
 The leader of a group therapy I went to called me “Mr. Fear”.
 Most of the time I was able to work to support myself, but I was painfully alone, and every day was a struggle.
 When I saw someone walking down the street, I would wish I was him.
 When I saw someone die in a movie I would feel very relaxed, and think to myself “It’s OK.
 They have peace now.”
-I developed a death wish.
+And I developed a death wish.

 My understanding of myself, of other people, and of how the world works increased dramatically.
 Things that used to be complicated and confusing became simple and clear.
 I created a successful business, made good friends, and built a life filled with meaning and purpose.
 I became more of the person I always wanted to be.